bmaltais/kohya_ss/README.md

 --interactive      : Run in interactive mode.
 --no-setup         : Skip the setup process.
 --public           : Run in public mode.
+ --repair          : This runs the installation repair operations.
+These could take a few minutes to run.
 --runpod           : Run in Runpod mode.
 --setup-only       : Only run the setup process, do not launch the application.
 --skip-space-check : Skip the disk space check.